NikitaKovaljov/Deploy_Web_Application/README.md

 # Deploy_Web_Application

+# Migration from local server to heroku cloud server and migration from local mysqlDB to clearDB

 # .github/workflows/ci.yml
   Is a credentials to login into Heroku account, with api key, and represents an idea of CI/CD pipeline